SMByC/AcATaMa/README.md

 ![](icons/acatama.svg)

+> [!WARNING]
+> The latest versions of AcATaMa (>=24.10) is not compatible with QGIS 3.28 or older versions due to changes in a QGIS
+> function introduced in QGIS 3.30 (see issue #22).
+Please update QGIS to at least the LTR version (recommended) or the
+> latest version.

 AcATaMa is a powerful and complete Qgis plugin for accuracy assessment.
 It provides comprehensive support for sampling, response design and estimation within a design-based inference framework.
 The primary goal of AcATaMa is to equip users with the necessary tools to comply with international guidance and best practices for sampling design, estimation of